-

 What are the key pros and cons for a party that is considering entering into settlement?

 A key advantage of entering into settlement is the discounted level of the fine.
 The actual level of discount awarded will depend on the resource savings achieved as a result of the settlement.
-The maximum level of discount available for settlement reached before a statement of objections is issued is 20%.
-It is capped at 10% for settlements after the statement of objections has been issued.
+The maximum level of discount available for settlement reached before a statement of objections is issued is 20% and 10% after the statement of objections has been issued.
 The settlement discount is in addition to any leniency discount granted.
-The settling party may also value the streamlined procedure, which will save continued management time and legal fees, and cooperating with the CMA may help the party in its media communications when the decision is announced.
+The settling party may also value the streamlined procedure, which will save continued management time and legal fees, although the advantages of the streamlined procedure may be reduced for a ‘hybrid’ settlement.
+Cooperating with the CMA may help the party in its media communications when the decision is announced.

-The CMA will usually require a settling party to make an unequivocal admission of liability in relation to the nature, scope and duration of the infringement, which could have a detrimental impact on the party’s position before other authorities and (potential) civil claimants.
-On the other hand, the CMA’s settlement decisions are often less detailed than its fully contested decisions, so potential claimants may be hindered by having access to less information on which to base any follow-on claims.
+The CMA will usually require a settling party to make an unequivocal admission of liability in relation to the nature, scope and duration of the infringement, which can have a detrimental impact on the party’s position before other authorities and (potential) private claimants.
+On the other hand, the CMA’s settlement decisions are often less detailed than its fully contested decisions, so potential private claimants may be hindered by having access to less information on which to base any private damages claims.

-Following a recent case where a settling party made an unsuccessful appeal to the Competition Appeal Tribunal (CAT) (Roland v CMA [2021] CAT 8), the CMA’s guidance now states that settling businesses must accept that the CMA’s decision will remain final (even if challenged by another addressee) and that they will not challenge or appeal the decision to the CAT.
+Settlement also limits the possibility of appeal.
+Following a case where a settling party made an unsuccessful appeal to the CAT (Roland v CMA [2021] CAT 8), the CMA’s guidance now states that settling businesses must accept that the CMA’s decision will remain final (even if challenged by another addressee) and that they will not challenge or appeal the decision to the CAT.
 Therefore, a settling undertaking may risk receiving a less favourable outcome than non-settling parties.

-Furthermore, the CMA has complete discretion in deciding whether to settle and may withdraw from the settlement procedure at any point, even after successful completion of settlement discussions, where it is of the view that the undertaking is not complying with the settlement requirements.
+Furthermore, the CMA has complete discretion in deciding whether to settle and may withdraw from the settlement procedure at any point, even after successful settlement discussions, should it consider that the undertaking is not complying with the settlement requirements.

 -